uxpin-merge/MUI-Merge/README.md

 Integration of [MUI](https://mui.com/) with UXPin Merge Technology.

+## Installation

+`yarn install`

+## Running Experimental Mode

+Use this command to launch the Merge test environment:

+`yarn run uxpin:test` or `npx uxpin-merge --disable-tunneling`

+## Packaging the Components

+This command will run the build command and package the library in `.tgz` format which could be installed in a React project.

+`yarn run package`

 ## About MUI

 MUI (formerly Material-UI) is the React UI library you always wanted.
 You can implement your own design system, or start with Material Design.